Kevan Smith (footballer): Career

-Smith had felt he was too young for the job, but when Gray left the club in 1992 Smith applied for the job.
+Smith felt he was too young for the job, but when Gray left the club in 1992, he applied for the position.
 However, Ray Hankin was given the position on a temporary measure.
 Smith had hoped to get the job and had an interview, though the Quakers installed Billy McEwan on a permanent basis.
 The pair's relationship was rocky at best.
 In the summer of 1992 Smith required a major operation and was told he would need ten weeks to recover but came back after nine.
-Upon coming back, McEwan said he wanted a new center back.
+Upon his return, McEwan said he wanted a new center back.

-Matters remained difficult between the pair and later McEwan told Smith he was being released on a free transfer.
-By this stage though Smith was close to a testimonial and refused to leave.
-The relationship between the pair got worse and Smith was left further isolated and had to train on his own.
-Towards the end of his time at the club Smith did regain his place in the team.
+McEwan and Smith continued to have a strained relationship, with McEwan eventually informing Smith he was being released on a free transfer.
+By this stage, Smith was close to a testimonial and refused to leave.
+The relationship between the pair continued to deteriorate, causing Smith to be further isolated and training on his own.
+Towards the end of his time at the club, Smith regained his place in the team.

 Between September 1997 and October 1998 Smith was joint Manager of Northern League club Crook Town working with former Darlington teammate Paul Cross.

 The public and fanzine Mission Impossible backed the player.
 Smith returned to the Quakers to work for them as Football in the Community (FITC) Officer and went on to be Assistant Manager at Hull City with Little.